Prince George’s County Rain Check Rebate - Chesapeake Bay Trust Skip to main content

 • Need Help Finding a Landscape Professional?
 The Prince George’s County Rain Check Rebate Contractor Training Completion List contains the names of those individuals and companies that have attended and completed a County-sponsored training course.

-• Are you a Landscape Professional interested in attending in a Rain Check Rebate Contractor Training class?
+• Are you a Landscape Professional interested in attending a Rain Check Rebate Contractor Training class?
 The Prince George’s County Department of the Environment offers a 1 ½ day contractor training course twice a year (spring and fall).
 It’s geared towards landscape professionals wanting to know more about how to plan, design, construct, and maintain the seven Rain Check Rebate practices.
 The course is offered through the nonprofit Low Impact Development Center.
 Contact info@lidcenter.org to learn more.

 Watch a Recording of the Rain Check Rebate Program Overview